-You should keep the records relating to the amount claimed, the claim reference number, and any evidence that your business has been adversely affected by the coronavirus outbreak (for example, cancelled orders).
+You should keep the records relating to the amount claimed, the claim reference number, and any evidence that your business has been adversely affected by the coronavirus outbreak (cancelled orders, for example).

 Remember that the reason for keeping the records in this way is to explain to HMRC what your situation was should it investigate for any reason.
 So the more evidence you save, the easier this will be.